 - AD projects are divided into milestones, with incremental funding awarded as milestones are met

 - AD funds are only awarded for UA IP; any IP arising from awarded projects will be assigned to the Arizona Board of Regents

 Four factors are prerequisites for a TLA feasibility study:

 - The technology has been formally disclosed to TLA

 - The technology is not yet licensed or optioned

-- If the technology is jointly owned, an extant agreement designates the UA as lead inventor
+- If the technology is jointly owned, an agreement exists designating the UA as lead institution

 Apply for Asset Development Funding